 Chicken and Sweet Potato Meal Prep

-I often feel like I’m scrambling to pack lunches for my baby and that I always eat the same two meals for my own lunch (some sort of eggs or a smoothie).
-So to mix things up and have us both eating more well rounded lunches, I thought this Chicken and Sweet Potato recipe would be a great idea.
+I often feel like I’m scrambling to pack lunches for my baby, plus that I’m always eating the same two meals for my own lunch (some sort of eggs or a smoothie).
+So to mix things up and have us both eating more well-rounded lunches, I thought this Chicken and Sweet Potato recipe would be a great idea.

 This is inspired by Talia at Workweek Lunch who came on the podcast recently.
 She recommends that newbie meal preppers start with just one or two recipes a week to avoid being overwhelmed.
-And this recipe—which makes 4 lunches for yourself, 3 lunches for yourself and a child each, or 2 lunches for yourself, a toddler, and a baby—is a perfect way to ensure some variety at lunch, but doesn’t require hours in the kitchen on the weekend.
+And this recipe—which makes 4 lunches for you, 3 lunches for each yourself and a child, or 2 lunches for yourself, a toddler, and a baby—is a perfect way to ensure some variety at lunch, but doesn’t require hours in the kitchen on the weekend.

 I’ve actually never put out the effort to cook ahead for my own lunches, so this was a first for me.
 And while it did require some effort, I SO appreciated that I put in the 30 minutes on Sunday when it came time to eat my lunch on busy work days.
 I also felt really good knowing that I was sending my baby with a more balanced lunch that he often gets from the smattering of leftovers I usually send.

 TIP: I doubt that I’ll do this sort of thing every week (oh to have that kind of time on the weekend!), but if you want to try to set yourself up with a healthy meal at lunch time, save money and avoid buying takeout for your work lunch, or are looking for a balanced 30 minute dinner, this is a great idea to try.

 - garlic powder

 TIP: You can use chicken tenders or chicken thighs according to your preference, though know that they may cook a little faster than breast meat.